(Don’t miss the free, customizable tool at the end of this article).

 Smart, Fast, Easy Choices whether to Participate in RFPs

 If you’d like a free, simplistic but customizable tool, click here.
-It’s in Excel 2010 so you can change it as you like.
+It’s an Excel template so you can change it as you like.
 Make it work for you.